your green screen: How to plan and avoid pitfalls as you plant for privacy

 Some of Our Favorites

-Take note of the exposure throughout the day to determine how much full sun/shade your plants will be exposed to, then check the plant tag or talk to someone at the garden center to choose plants that thrive in those conditions.
+Take note of the exposure throughout the day to determine how much full sun/shade your plants will be exposed to, then check the plant requirements or call or email us with any questions.

 3. Evergreen or Deciduous?